-In part 1 of Goodwill shopping I took you through picking a good location and sorting through the clothes effectively, today we are heading into the dressing room.
+In part one of this three-part series on getting the best deals at Goodwill I took you through picking a good location and sorting through the clothes effectively, today we are heading into the changing room.

 Try the garment on, do up all buttons and zippers.
-Do you feel comfortable in it?
+Does it fit right?
+Does it feel comfortable?
+Did you just discover a missing button?

 3. Test the clothes for color